 - The Illinois Department of Human Services Division of Rehabilitation Services provides various services to persons who have experienced a brain injury.
 The Home Services Program (HSP) offers services designed to assist persons with brain injuries to remain in their homes instead of placement in nursing facilities.
 HSP administers the following Medicaid waiver programs: Persons with Disabilities, Brain Injury, and HIV/AIDS.
 HSP also administers the Community Reintegration and Money Follows the Person programs.
-The Vocational Rehabilitation Program provides a variety of services to assist persons with disabilities in obtaining and keeping jobs. - The Brain Injury Association of Illinois (BIA of IL) provides programs and services to individuals who have sustained a brain injury, as well as providing injury prevention programs to prevent additional injuries from occurring.
-BIA of IL has support groups around the state and a toll-free number available to provide information, resources, education and support.
+The Vocational Rehabilitation Program provides a variety of services to assist persons with disabilities in obtaining and keeping jobs. - The Brain Injury Association of Illinois (BIA of IL) provides programs and services to individuals who have sustained a brain injury (includes the traumatic injury, acquired injury, and concussion), as well as providing injury prevention programs to prevent additional injuries from occurring.
+BIA of IL has support groups around the state.
+The BIA of Illinois Information & Resource Call Center has a nationwide toll-free number and educational websites available to provide information, resources, education and support.
 Its programs and services address: Information & Resources, Education, Injury Prevention, Advocacy & Support, and Therapeutic Summer Camp.
-The BIA of IL also offers a national Academy of Certified Brain Injury Specialists certification training for professionals. - The Illinois High School Association, the Illinois Principals Association and BIA of IL provide required concussion training for Illinois coaches, coaching staff and officials.
-Concussion Awareness and Injury Prevention programs are provided within schools, sports, and community settings. - Illinois Joining Forces responds to referrals and inquiries from Service members, Veterans, and their Families and their service providers.
+The BIA of IL also offers a National Academy of Certified Brain Injury Specialists certification training for professionals.
+The Illinois High School Association, the Illinois Principals Association and BIA of IL provide required concussion training for Illinois coaches, coaching staff and officials.
+Concussion Awareness and Injury Prevention programs are provided within schools, sports, and community settings. - Illinois Joining Forces responds to referrals and inquiries from service members, Veterans, and their families and their service providers.
 The BIA of IL also trains community service providers working with veterans who have sustained a brain injury, either diagnosed or undiagnosed, regarding strategies to implement in the clinical/service setting. - Equip for Equality is Illinois' protection and advocacy agency for people with disabilities.
 It promotes the rights of people with traumatic brain injury (TBI) by offering legal advocacy and educational services through their TBI Project.